vcb-s/VCB-S_Publishing/VCBS_Publishing.md

 Please be mindful of long paths in this torrent to avoid download error.

 Please refer to https://vcb-s.com/archives/7949 if you have trouble viewing WebP images.

+Please refer to https://www.tsdm39.net/forum.php?mod=viewthread&tid=879923 for more informaion about jointly purchased music.

 ***